 Up to 80% of people who achieve long-term sobriety have had at least one relapse.
 It takes more than willpower and good intentions to stay sober.

-Here are tips to help you stay sober post-rehab:
+Here are tips to help you stay sober in your life after rehab:

 - Identify your personal triggers